Icysandwich/Mocket/README.md

 # Mocket
-A tool demo for testing Raft implementations guided by model checking.
+A tool demo for testing distributed system implementations guided by model checking.
-The goal is to find inconsistencies between the TLA+ specification and Raft implementations.
+The goal is to find inconsistencies between the TLA+ specification and distributed system implementations.

 ### Prerequisites
 JDK 8